-The Lake Erie College of Osteopathic Medicine offers challenging, enjoyable and rewarding positions as faculty and staff at our campuses in Erie, Pennsylvania and Bradenton, Florida.
+The Lake Erie College of Osteopathic Medicine offers challenging, enjoyable, and rewarding positions as faculty and staff at our campuses in Erie and Greensburg, Pennsylvania, Elmira, New York, and DeFuniak Springs and Bradenton, Florida.

 Each employee contributes directly to LECOM’s growth and success and takes pride in being a member of the LECOM family.
 Employees embrace the osteopathic principles of compassionate and caring primary health care and serve as professional role models for LECOM students.

 LECOM offers competitive work conditions, wages, and benefits.

 For employment opportunities at LECOM Health, Employment Opportunities.

 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at LECOM will be based on merit, qualifications, and abilities.
 LECOM prohibits and does not engage in discrimination on the basis of race, ethnicity, color, religion, creed, national origin, gender/sex, pregnancy, sexual orientation, gender identity /expression, age, disability, status as a veteran or disabled veteran, citizenship (within the limits of the law) or any other legally protected characteristic and follows all applicable federal and state law.
 This policy applies to all LECOM programs and activities, including but not limited to admission, employment, education, scholarship, graduation, loan policies, practices, procedures, and programs.